AllStarLink/ASL3/README.md

 ```
 You should see nide 1999.
 If so, you are now ready to configure your node.

-The alpha procedure does not install Allmon, Supermon or the asl-menu.
+The alpha does not include Allmon, Supermon or the asl-menu.
 All configuration must be done with the editor of your choice.

 #### HTTP Registration
-Registration with the AllStarLink servers is no longer handled by the iax2 channel module.
-The module res_rpt_http_registrations now handles the registrations.
+AllStarLink registration in moving from IAX to HTTP.
+IAX registration will remain in chan_iax but will be removed from the AllStarLink servers at some far off day.
+The ASL 2.0 beta supports both automatically.  beta The module res_rpt_http_registrations now handles the registrations.
 It is configured by editing /etc/asterisk/rpt_http_registrations.conf.

 ```
 [general]